pickbitsai/mmmunchers/GIT_PUSH_GUIDE.md

 ## Git Commands to Execute

-Run these commands in your terminal to push the changes to GitHub:
+Run these commands in your terminal to push the GitHub build fixes:

 ```bash
 # Check current status